 Mainstem translocations are identified as a management tool in the LTEMP EIS and BiOp, with the goal of establishing and/or augmenting reproducing populations in the mainstem CRe.
-Establishment of new reproducing populations within the Colorado River mainstem may also meet downlisting or delisting criteria (2002 Humpback Chub Recovery Goals).
-Resolution of hypotheses H5-H8 regarding whether there is sufficient food for more humpback chub (is it merely temperature that limits mainstem populations in the lower half of the CRe) clearly will inform the use of this tool,h, however there are additional, untested hypotheses underlying application of mainstem translocation.
-For example, the hypothesis (H10) that humpback chub imprint on a spawning area when they are a few days old would suggest that fish moved to the mainstem CRe may still choose to travel back to the LCR for spawning purposes, even if theremain far downriver when not migrating.While this could potentially add some redundancyin the sense that individuals would experience different conditions and different drivers if they mainly live downriver, it would clearly be preferable to have reproduction occurring in places other than the LCR from a recovery perspective.
-Translocating ripe adults and having them spawn (as opposed to translocating juveniles) might be a reasonable option if H10 is supported.
-Importantly, humpback chub translocated to the mainstem would be expected to be more likely to return to the LCR than humpback chub translocated to tributaries because of oolfactory cues that might trigger fish to move upstream into the LCR when they reached reproductive maturity.
+Establishment of new reproducing populations within the mainstem CRe may also enable the CRe population of the humpback chub to meet downlisting or delisting criteria (2002 Humpback Chub Recovery Goals).
+Resolution of hypotheses H5-H8 regarding whether there is sufficient food for more humpback chub (is it merely temperature that limits mainstem populations in the lower half of the CRe) clearly will inform the use of this tool.
+However, there are additional, untested hypotheses underlying application of mainstem translocation.
+For example, the hypothesis (H10) that humpback chub imprint on a spawning area when they are a few days old would suggest that fish artificially translocated to the mainstem CRe may still travel back to the LCR for spawning purposes, even if they otherwise remain far downriver at other times.
+Translocated individuals that return to spawn in the LCR but do not otherwise remain there could potentially add some demographic redundancy to the CRe humpback chub population overall, in the sense that individuals would experience different conditions and different drivers if they mainly live downriver.
+However, it would clearly be preferable to have reproduction occurring in places other than the LCR from a recovery perspective.
+Translocating ripe adults and having them spawn (as opposed to translocating juveniles) might be a reasonable alternative approach if H10 is supported.
+Importantly, if olfactory cues are important in guiding humpback chub to spawning sites, humpback chub translocated to the mainstem downstream of the LCR would be more likely to return to the LCR than would humpback chub translocated to tributaries: Compared to humpback chub adults in tributaries downstream from the LCR, humpback chub in the mainstem would be more likely to encounter olfactory cues that might trigger them to move upstream into the LCR when they reached reproductive maturity.

-Translocations into Havasu Creek are intended to establish a secondary reproducing population, addingredundancy for humpback chub and meeting downlisting or delisting criteria specified in Recovery Goals.
-While there is compelling evidence that this effort is succeeding there is also concern that the amount of habitat currently available for humpback chub is insufficient to maintain a large enough population, and the BiOp identifies the need to consider translocation further upriver in Havasu Creek.
+Translocations into Havasu Creek are intended to establish a secondary reproducing subpopulation, adding demographic redundancy for humpback chub and meeting downlisting or delisting criteria specified in Recovery Goals.
+While there is compelling evidence that this effort is succeeding there is also concern that the amount of habitat currently available for humpback chub in Havasu Creek is insufficient to maintain a large enough subpopulation, and the BiOp identifies the need to consider translocation further upriver in Havasu Creek.
 During this workplan, we plan a feasibility study to be led by USFWS, however, in the future, this effort could be used to test various hypotheses about the most effective approaches to translocation (juveniles vs. ripe adults, hard vs. soft releases, timing, etc.).

 Proposed Work